kgisl/makesite/content/blog/2021-04-24-earn-back-all-your-semester-fees-challenge.md

 ### CSE, KITE and IT, KITE

  - The challenge is related to the C programming course (CS8251)
- - What is the challenge?
+ - Challenge #1?
-	 - A complete text editor which is approximately about 1000-lines of C code
+	 - Write a complete text editor which is approximately about 1000-lines of C code

 ### Who is Eligible?
   - Who can participate?
 	- if you are a engineering student at KITE
-	- if you are a engineering in any other college (50% of the semester fees money will be credited to you)
+	- if you are a student from any other college (however, only 50% of the semester fees money will be credited to you)

-To register, please record your interest at :
+To register, please nominate yourself with the respective course faculty.
-[http://j.mp/ThanksKG](http://j.mp/ThanksKG) - make sure you share your mobile number / email address, department, and college name as well.
-Also indicate why you want to participate in the challenge that is relevant to your department/domain/discipline.